 CLICK HERE to read Thorne’s current Strategic Plan.

 Thorne Nature Experience believes that to remain relevant as an organization and ensure access to joyful, hands-on, place-based environmental education experience for all youth, its programs, leadership, and participants must reflect the range of diversity, culture, and unique differences in our community.
-Based on this belief, Thorne’s Board approved a 2-year Inclusiveness Plan in 2013 and that plan was updated in 2016.
+Based on this belief, Thorne’s Board approved its first Inclusiveness Plan in 2013 and that plan was updated in 2016.